Tanvir-Chowdhury/NSU-Class-Schedule-Management-System/README.md

 ### 1. Intelligent Auto-Scheduling
 The core of the system is a sophisticated auto-scheduling algorithm that optimizes resource allocation:
-- **Floor-Level Prioritization:** Automatically fills lower-floor rooms (e.g., 200-level) before moving to higher floors to ensure efficient building utilization.
-- **Department-Specific Allocation:** Intelligently assigns ECE courses to SAC rooms and other departments to NAC rooms.
+- **Round-Robin Allocation:** Distributes courses fairly among teachers based on their preferences, preventing one teacher from getting all prime slots.
+- **Sibling Section Linking:** Automatically attempts to schedule the Lab section immediately after the Theory section for the same teacher, ensuring continuity.
 - **Teacher Preference Integration:** Prioritizes teacher's preferred time slots and ensures they are assigned to the courses they requested.
-- **Lab/Theory Consistency:** Guarantees that if a teacher is assigned a Theory section, they are also linked to the corresponding Lab section.
+- **Strict Constraint Enforcement:** Adheres to strict academic rules (Theory on ST/MW/RA, Labs on single days, specific Lab time slots).
 - **Conflict Resolution:** Automatically handles "TBA" assignments for unassigned sections and falls back to random valid slots if preferences cannot be met.

 ### 2. Comprehensive Admin Management
 - **Unified Scheduling Interface:** A consolidated "Manage Schedules" page that offers:
+    - **Smart Form Logic:** New "Add/Edit Schedule" forms with cascading dropdowns (Course -> Section -> Faculty) to prevent errors.
+    - **Dynamic Filtering:** Automatically filters "Day" and "Time Slot" options based on the course type (e.g., only showing Lab slots for Lab courses).
+    - **Constraint Enforcement:** Strict validation ensures Theory courses are on ST/MW/RA days and Labs are on single days with valid extended time slots (1, 3, 5).
+    - **Teacher Reassignment:** Allows admins to reassign teachers directly while editing a schedule, with real-time conflict detection.
     - **Auto-Schedule Trigger:** Run the complex scheduling algorithm with one click.
-    - **Table View:** A detailed grid view (Time Slots x Days) for managing schedules, supporting complex day patterns (ST, MW, RA).
+    - **Table View:** A detailed grid view (Time Slots x Days) for managing schedules.
-    - **Data Export:** One-click PDF and CSV export for Teachers, Courses, Rooms, and Schedules (downloads complete datasets).
+    - **Data Export:** One-click PDF and CSV export for Teachers, Courses, Rooms, and Schedules.
 - **Preference Management:**
     - **Approval Workflow:** Teachers submit preferences which enter a "Pending" state.
 Admins can review, accept, or reject them individually or in bulk.
 Only accepted preferences are fed into the auto-scheduler.
 - **Resource Management:** Full CRUD capabilities for Rooms, Courses, and Teachers with bulk upload (CSV) and bulk delete options.